nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-configuration-properties.md

     <!-- Max Results for Tables, Grids and Lists plugged on a Nuxeo Page Provider.
 Falls back on elasticsearch max result window by default. -->
     <property name="org.nuxeo.web.ui.listingMaxItems">${org.nuxeo.elasticsearch.provider.maxResultWindow:=10000}</property>

   </extension>
 </component>
 ```

 ## Customize Settings

-As any other configuration, the best way to create new settings or change/override the default ones, is to contribute a new extension as explained here [HOWTO: Contribute to an Extension]({{page page='how-to-contribute-to-an-extension'}}).
+As any other configuration, the best way to create new settings or change/override the default ones, is to contribute a new extension as explained [on this tutorial]({{page page='how-to-contribute-to-an-extension'}}).

 {{#> callout type='warning' }}

-Overriding default settings must be done in a conscious way, since it will change the default/expected behavior of the platform or, at least, of some components, depending on which settings are changed.
+Overriding default settings must be done in a conscious way, as it will change the default/expected behavior of the platform or, at least, of some components, depending on which settings are changed.
 {{/callout}}

 ## Usage Examples

-When Web UI is build these settings will be available to be used (details [here](https://github.com/nuxeo/nuxeo-web-ui/blob/master/plugin/web-ui/addon/src/main/resources/web/nuxeo.war/ui/index.jsp#L113)).
+When Web UI is built, these settings will be available to be used (details [here](https://github.com/nuxeo/nuxeo-web-ui/blob/master/plugin/web-ui/addon/src/main/resources/web/nuxeo.war/ui/index.jsp#L113)).

-The recommended way to access and use these settings is through `Nuxeo.UI.config` and several examples can be found in Web UI.
+The recommended way to access and use these settings is through `Nuxeo.UI.config`, and several examples can be found in Web UI.

 ### Nuxeo App

 ```javascript
  _computeHeaders() {
   const headers = {